domlockett/twitter_text_experiment/README.md

 - **Logging:** The script logs each step of the processing, including the number of tweets processed, time taken for each operation, and any errors encountered.
 This helps in identifying bottlenecks and errors.
 - **Error Handling:** Specific try-except blocks are implemented to catch and handle exceptions during processing.
 Errors are logged, and problematic data entries are either corrected or flagged for manual review.

-**Sentiment Analysis:**
-- **Algorithm Application:** Sentiment analysis algorithms are applied to determine the sentiment of each tweet.
-Libraries like TextBlob or Vader are used for this purpose.
-- **Storing Results:** The sentiment scores are added to the processed data and saved for further analysis.

-**Prediction Template for `PartyPredictions-main/predictions.py`:**
-- **Machine Learning Models:** Various machine learning models, such as logistic regression, SVM, and neural networks, are used to predict party affiliations based on tweet content.
-- **Training and Validation:** Models are trained using labeled datasets and validated to ensure accuracy.
-The prediction results are stored for subsequent analysis and reporting.

 ### Beta Analysis